easyparcel/OpenAPI/README.md

 Welcome to the **EasyParcel API Documentation**!
 This guide will help you integrate with EasyParcel and get access to shipping functionalities via a RESTful API interface.

 ---
+## **Overview**

+The **EasyParcel API** enables you to manage shipping, obtain quotations, track shipments, and much more.
+It's designed using a RESTful architecture, offering a seamless integration with various e-commerce platforms and third-party applications.

+### **Key Benefits**:
+- **Rate Calculation**: Get live rates from various couriers.
+- **Order Management**: Create, update, and manage shipments.
+- **Tracking**: Real-time tracking updates for shipments.
+- **Effortless APP Integrate**: Easy integration with your online store or application.
+---
 ## **Setup Flow**

 Below is a visual guide to set up flow: